Recycling & Litter Prevention

 KDCB’s staff is responsible for assisting Delaware County residents by providing them with the information they need to properly dispose of solid waste.
 KDCB provides information on how to dispose of special wastes and organizes special collection events each year.

-Special Collection events are scheduled in cooperation with the DKMM.
-These events are held in each of the four counties every year and all are open to Delaware County residents.
 See Special Collection Events for a list of accepted materials and for more information on Delaware County recycling.

 Like Us on Facebook